xdissent/dforms/README.rst

 * *File upload handling* - Since Django's file manipulation classes are obviously going to be very different from PHP's, I haven't gotten around to implementing file fields in DForms yet.
 It should be fairly simple and is first priority.

-* *Callable initial data* - Django allows you to pass a callable as initial data for a field.
-If found, the initial value will be the value returned by the callable.
-It would be nice to add this feature so DForms would check to see if a function exists with the name that was passed as the initial value.
-There could obviously be collisions with globally defined functions, but ``create_function()`` would be the preferred method of callback generation, and it generates absolutely unique function names.
-All global names are known and should be avoided, or even passed intentionally.

 * *Debugger* - PHP errors and exceptions are a *real* pain to handle.
 One unfinished DForms feature is a built in debugger that kicks you to a Django